 100 Woodruff Circle

 Diversity and Inclusion

-Being a well renowned university, the school has promised to ensure a climate of inclusion and equality for each and every student.
+Being a well-renowned university, the school has promised to ensure a climate of inclusion and equality for each and every student.
 The focus is on developing a diverse group of students who lead for innovation and medical advances throughout their lifetimes.
-The organizational culture promoted by the school is rich in life experiences that enhances the ability to deliver equitable and cross-cultural healthcare.
+The organizational culture promoted by the school is rich in life experiences that enhance the ability to deliver equitable and cross-cultural healthcare.
 The office of Faculty Affairs & Development ensures continuous support for students and alumni to cultivate a climate of inclusion within the School of Medicine.

 - The whole university engages in systematic and focused retention activities to ensure diverse students and faculty